Small ball probabilities for the stochastic heat equation with colored noise: Main Result

-\item[(b)]When $\gamma=1$, both lower and upper bounds include a term $\varepsilon^{-6}$ in the exponent.
-However, in other cases, there exists a discrepancy between the exponents of $\varepsilon$, due to the fact that $c_0$ depends on $\varepsilon$, as defined in \eqref{c0}.
-It requires an alternative technique to fill the gap.
+\item[(b)] When $\gamma=1$, both lower and upper bounds include a term $\varepsilon^{-6}$ in the exponent.
+However, in other cases, there exists a discrepancy between the exponents of $\varepsilon$ in both lower and upper bounds, due to the fact that $c_0$ depends on $\varepsilon$, as defined in \eqref{c0}.

-\item[(c)]We may extend this result to other colored noise examples, such as Bessel kernel and Poisson kernel.
-However, the problem gets more complicated if the noise becomes fractional in time since we can not use the Markov property, which plays an essential role in the proof. \end{enumerate} \end{remark}
+\item[(c)] One may extend this result to other white-in-time and colored-in-space noises whose correlation kernel differs from $\Lambda(x)$.
+However, the problem gets more complicated if the noise becomes fractional in time since we can not apply the Markov property, which plays an essential role in the proof. \end{enumerate}

+For the upper bound of Theorem \ref{thm}, we use a perturbation argument to approximate the solution $u$ by a Gaussian random field in a small region, accompanied by the proof of the bounds of a Gaussian process.
+In addition, we apply the Gaussian correlation inequality and a change of measure argument similar to \cite{athreya2021small} to determine the lower bound for a Gaussian process.
+Furthermore, we demonstrate that the error in the approximation can be effectively controlled if the time interval where the coefficient is frozen is appropriately selected.
+We also make key use of the Markov property of \eqref{SHE} regarding the time parameter $t$.
+Thanks to this property, we can reduce our analysis to the behavior of this non-Gaussian solution in tiny time intervals.